Micronarrativ/micronarrativ/README.md

   Runs under RedHat 3.6.

 ## Ruby
+* `jekyll/gitlog`
+  Plugin for jekyll to use the tag 'gitupdates' which will be replaced with the notes of the latest comits from the posting folder.
+This keeps an automatically updated list in the blogg.
 * `pdf/pmd.rb`
   <strike>Showing and updating PDF metadata, renaming the file accordingly.</strike> Moved into gem _pdfmd_.
 * `scan`